 Benny Tudinos | 622 Washington Street

 Trust us, you’re gonna need two plates here.
 “Home of the Largest Slice,” this iconic Hoboken pizza shop has been serving up super-sized pizzas for nearly 50 years, and it never disappoints.
-Oh, and since your slice is going to be about the size of a small baby, we suggest cutting your usual order in half {so one slice, maybe two will do you major justice}.
+Oh, and since your slice is going to be about the size of a small baby (and we have comparison photos to prove it) we suggest cutting your usual order in half.

 See More: 5 Hoboken Dogs That are Smaller Than a Slice of Benny Tudino’s